dlt-hub/dlt/docs/website/docs/examples/transformers/index.md

 ---
-title: Get Pokemon details in parallel using transformers
+title: Pokemon details in parallel using transformers
 description: Learn how to use dlt transformers and how to speed up your loads with parallelism
 keywords: [transformers, parallelism, example]
 ---